 How much did this analysis and report cost?

 Payment is not to exceed $22,000.
 The Office of General Counsel hired Dyad Strategies, and the Division of Student Affairs covered the cost of the study.

 What does the Office of General Counsel plan to do with Dyad report?

 The results will be used to help the university’s legal team inform its advice on policies and procedures related to the Office of Greek Life (now Office of Fraternity & Sorority Life) and Mizzou’s Greek community.
 The university’s legal team also has shared the report with Student Affairs and agreed that the report may be shared more broadly to help inform discussion of improvements for policies and procedures.

-A Fraternity and Sorority Advisory Board has been formed to review the topics identified in the Dyad report and has submitted a task force report.
+The Fraternity & Sorority Advisory Board has reviewed the topics identified in the Dyad report and has submitted a task force report.
 The group included students, parents, alumni, housing corps representatives and advisers.
 Some changes will take more time than others, and stakeholder input will be essential to determining how to move forward.
 Student safety remains the university’s top priority.